everx-labs/TonNfcClientAndroid/README.md

     			</tech-list>
 		</resources>

-To get the full picture of how AndroidManifest.xml must look like you may walk through the exemplary app inside https://github.com/tonlabs/TonNfcClientAndroid/tree/master/app/.
+To get the full picture of how AndroidManifest.xml should look like you may walk through the exemplary app inside https://github.com/tonlabs/TonNfcClientAndroid/tree/master/app/ .

+_Note:_ minSdkVersion now is 24 to use the library.

 ## Usage (Simple example)